de-hwang/cse15l-lab-reports/lab-report-5.md

 Command to trigger the bug:

-`bash test.sh`
+`$ bash test.sh`

 Description of fix:

 The variable `intArr` should be assigned to `newArray`, so that the instance variable is updated accordingly.
-Before the return statement, `intArr = newArray` should be added, and then `intArr` should be returned to ensure everything worked properly.
+Before the return statement, `intArr = newArray;` should be added, and then `intArr` should be returned to ensure everything worked properly.

+___

 ## Part 2 - Reflection

 In the second half of this quarter, being able to get hands-on experience working with bash scripts has really helped me understand how versatile and useful they really are.
 I knew that programs could be scripted, but I did not know that the actual scripting can contain its own code.
 For example, trying to make a grading script was really fun as I tried to automate a process that would have taken me multiple terminal lines.
+Although the syntax feels strange, I want to find more ways to use bash scripts and different commands that would allow me to automate more tasks.